CrsMthw/homelab/ConvertX/readme.md

 First go to your cloudflare at https://dash.cloudflare.com and create a new CNAME record, something like ```convert.YOURDOMAIN.com```

-Then let's setup directories in your homefolder like so:
-- ~/convertx

-Basically:
+Create a folder in your home directory
 ```
 mkdir ~/convertx
-cd ~/convertx
 ```

-Then copy the contents from my compose.yml to your portainer > stacks > create new stack, and make the necessary changes.

 ## Run

+- Copy the contents from my compose.yml to your portainer > stacks > create new stack, and make the necessary changes.

-Ater making the changes in the compose.yml, deploy it.
+- Ater making the changes in the compose.yml, deploy it.